SPIRE

 NAME READY STATUS RESTARTS AGE

 This configuration also adds an initContainer to the gateway that will wait for SPIRE to create the UNIX Domain Socket before starting the istio-proxy.
-If the SPIRE agent is not ready or has not been properly configured with the same socket path, the Ingress Gateway initContainer will wait forever.
+If the SPIRE agent is not ready, or has not been properly configured with the same socket path, the Ingress Gateway initContainer will wait forever.

 Zip

-$ istioctl kube-inject --filename @samples/security/spire/sleep-spire.yaml@ | kubectl apply -f -
+$ istioctl kube-inject --filename @samples/security/spire/curl-spire.yaml@ | kubectl apply -f -

 In addition to needing spiffe.io/spire-managed-identity label, the workload will need the SPIFFE CSI Driver volume to access the SPIRE Agent socket.
 To accomplish this, you can leverage the spire pod annotation template from the Install Istio section or add the CSI volume to the deployment spec of your workload.
 Both of these alternatives are highlighted on the example snippet below: